k3s-io/cluster-api-k3s/test/e2e/README.md

 make test-e2e   # run all e2e tests
 ```
 ### Run a specific e2e test
-To run a specific e2e test, such as "PR Blocking", use the `GINKGO_FOCUS` environment variable as shown below:
+To run a specific e2e test, such as "PR-Blocking", use the `GINKGO_FOCUS` environment variable as shown below:
 ```shell
 make GINKGO_FOCUS="\\[PR-Blocking\\]" test-e2e  # only run the "PR-Blocking" e2e test
 ```